wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

     }
 ```

-So the only relevant call we do in this method is calling `persist()` on a given `Person` instance.
-This is called the [Active Record Pattern][8] and is described in the official docs.
+The only relevant method we call in this method is `persist()`, called on a given `Person` instance.
+This is known as the [active record pattern][8] and is described in the official documentation. **(AO: Consider pointing here to https://quarkus.io/guides/hibernate-orm-panache#solution-1-using-the-active-record-pattern instead.)**

-Let’s have a look if it works.
+Let’s have a look to see whether it works:

 ```bash
 $> http POST :8080/person firstName=Carlos lastName=Santana salutation=Mr